Get to know Heights co-founder Dan Murray-Serter

 Like so many people, I've struggled to come to terms with unpacking and understanding my own struggles with mental health over the years.
 In my experience, being honest and open about it has only led to having deeper connections with others but, most importantly, with myself—and learning to love the skin that I'm in.

-I've suffered from burnout, depression, anxiety, insomnia, imposter syndrome, and bulimia in my life, but it was my experience of chronic anxiety and insomnia that led me to start Heights.
+I've suffered from burnout, insomnia, imposter syndrome, and bulimia in my life, but it was my experience of low mood and insomnia that led me to start Heights.

 Sound strange?
 I'll explain.

 I was 30 years old and my life was objectively great—I was getting married to my best friend, I had two cats that made me laugh daily, a roof over my head, and my mum had just recovered from cancer for the second time.
 It's fair to say that my gratitude practice was in full swing and I had a LOT to be thankful for.